 Thames Valley Police

-- Phase 3 of the Hidden Harm campaign was launched in June and raised awareness of Honour Based Abuse and Forced Marriage to communities in the Thames Valley and internally to officers and staff.
+- Phase 3 of the Hidden Harm campaign raised awareness of Honour Based Abuse and Forced Marriage to communities in the Thames Valley and internally to officers and staff.
 The campaign had an extimated reach of over 1.5 million people.

 - Messaging from the previous two phases of the hidden harm campaign, which focused on modern slavery and child abuse has reached 1.4 million people on social media.